Frequently Asked Questions

 What degrees do you offer?

-UK offers over 200+ undergraduate degrees in a variety of disciplines including STEM, business, healthcare, the humanities, arts and design, education, and the social sciences.
-The Registrar houses a complete index of UK majors and minors here.
+UK offers 200+ undergraduate degrees in a variety of disciplines including STEM, business, health care, the humanities, arts and design, education and the social sciences.
+Explore all of our majors and minors here.
 If you're unsure of what might be the right major for you, contact a transfer advisor for guidance.

 Who is my academic advisor?

-While in the process of transferring or completing coursework through other institutions, a UK Transfer Advisor will serve as your resource.
-The transfer advisors are divided by regions for in-state transfer students and by the alphabetical order of your last name for out-of-state transfer students.
-You can find your dedicated transfer advisor here.
+While in the process of transferring to UK or completing coursework through other institutions, a transfer advisor will serve as your resource.
+The transfer advisors are divided by regions for in-state transfer students and by alphabetical order of your last name for out-of-state transfer students.
+Find your dedicated transfer advisor here.